seedstack/website/content/docs/seed/maven-plugin/run.md

         weight: 30
 ---

-The `run` goal runs any self-executable SeedStack application directly from the command line.
+The `run` goal runs any self-executable SeedStack application directly from the command line.<!--more-->

 {{% callout info %}}
 Self-executable SeedStack application are applications that contains one and only one implementation of the {{< java "org.seedstack.seed.spi.SeedLauncher" >}}